Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Health and Conditions 🏥

-This cat is a fairly healthy breed because it is a natural breed drawn from a wide gene pool.
-This means that there aren’t any known genetic conditions linked to this breed.
-However, there are some minor conditions including hip dysplasia and gingivitis that are commonly found in this breed.
+The Dragon Li is pretty healthy since they’re a natural breed drawn from a wide gene pool.
+There aren’t any known genetic conditions linked to this breed.
+However, there are some minor conditions, including hip dysplasia and gingivitis, that can affect them.

 Minor Conditions